 You can practice thinking in more constructive ways and beat yourself up less.
 Negative self-talk is a common symptom of depression.
 Here are a few examples of how CBT strategies can help you retrain your thoughts.

-Exercise is helpful in combating depression and, according to some studies, is as effective as taking antidepressants.
+Exercise helps combat depression and, according to some studies, is as effective as taking antidepressants.
 Exercising too late in the evening could interfere with sleep, but regular activity earlier in the day can help you manage emotions, counter symptoms of depression, and sleep better.

 Aerobic exercise is most important for mood management.
 This can be accomplished through simply walking, or any movement activity that you enjoy and like to do often.
 Fun activities might include dance, swimming, or tennis.
 Even just taking 15 minutes a day to add in some movement can be helpful.